Municipal Conservatory of Guarulhos: Community participation

-The school offers various integration activities that are open to students and the community, in order to exercise and develop the musical techniques through practice.
-The activities are developed by various groups including: popular and classical percussion, choir, stringed instruments, wind instruments and piano Today, the school is responsible for most of the musical performances in the City of Guarulhos, contributing to the cultural and artistic diffusion of the city.
+The school offers various integration activities that are open to students and the community, to exercise and develop the musical techniques through practice.
+The activities are developed by various groups including: popular and classical percussion, choir, stringed instruments, wind instruments and piano.
+Additionally, the institution regularly opens free public registrations for its music courses, which are available to children, youths, and adults at beginner, intermediate, and advanced levels.
+Today, the school is responsible for most of the musical performances in the City of Guarulhos, contributing to the cultural and artistic diffusion of the city.
 Each month, about 10 free performances are held by the students of the conservatory and the participants of the projects.